-The UK currently has 250+ Awarding Organisations approved to issue UK Nationally recognised Regulated Qualification certificates with UK Government authority.
+The UK currently has 155 Awarding Organisations approved to issue UK National Qualifications Certificates with UK Government authority.
 It is possible for a qualification to be awarded by more than one Awarding Organisation, which provides the learner/employer with a bigger and more competitive choice.
 The Awarding Organisations are responsible for developing qualifications, developing methodology assessment with industry, commercially selling their qualifications and ensuring training providers are delivering to a common high quality standard.

-The UK Government regulates the TVET / Skills system to ensure the system is rigorous without being rigid.
-The robust regulatory system provides the stability, by maintaining trusted quality assurance in all functions of the skills environment -to ensure only the best provision flourishes.

-In England, the Office of Qualifications and Examinations Regulation (Ofqual) is responsible for vocational qualifications regulation.

-The Office for Standards in Education, Children's Services and Skills (Ofsted) in England amongst other roles, is responsible for the inspection and regulation of those education institutions and skills training providers who are in receipt of any Government financial support.
+The UK Government regulates the TVET system to ensure the system is rigorous without being rigid.
+The robust regulatory system provides the stability, by maintaining trusted quality assurance in all functions of the skills environment - to ensure only the best provision flourishes.
+The Office of Qualifications and Examinations Regulation (Ofqual) is responsible for vocational qualifications regulation and the Office for Standards in Education, Children's Services and Skills (Ofsted) amongst other roles, is responsible for the inspection and regulation of those education institutions and skills training providers who are in receipt of any Government financial support.
 Ofsted completes more than 3,000 inspection audits in the UK annually.